Metacello/metacello/docs/GettingStartedWithGitHub.md

   +-docs
   |  +-README.md
   +-license.txt
-  +-packages
+  +-repository
   +-README.md
 ```

-I put the Monticello packages in the `packages` directory.
+I put the Monticello packages in the `repository` directory.

+Some like to use other names.
+Common spotted naming schemes include: `mc`, `src`, `packages` (the use of this last one is actually not recommended because of some obscure GitHub reason related to MSProject).

 ## Install Metacello